Question:

 Marijuana can and has been used for its purported mental health benefits for decades.
 However, there is a lot to unpack when it comes to the topic.
 A key point to note is marijuana is composed of two chemicals: cannabidiol (CBD) and tetrahydrocannabinol (THC).

 THC is the psychoactive compound responsible for the “high.”
 It can bring pain relief, appetite stimulation, and nausea reduction but also cause anxiety or paranoia.
+High THC levels are associated with psychological effects such as increased paranoia and even psychosis, particularly in individuals who are vulnerable.
 CBD is non-psychoactive and valued for its calming, anti-inflammatory, and neuroprotective properties, making it ideal for therapeutic use without intoxication.

 This can make marijuana a double-edged sword when it comes to its mental health benefits.
 Aside from exacerbating anxiety or depression, marijuana can actually worsen latent schizophrenic tendencies.
+There is also a risk of weed psychosis, especially among individuals with pre-existing mental health conditions or those who use cannabis at an early age.
 This is mainly due to the THC.

 When it comes to CBD, there is more evidence of its utility, but it’s still not decisive yet.
 For example, when it comes to anxiety disorders, the data is inconsistent due to the varying doses and differences in THC vs CBD content, as well as differences in administration.